Quitclaim Deed Form Template, Free Download 2026

 Record with the County Recorder

 File the executed and notarized quitclaim deed with the county recorder's office in the county where the property is located.
 Pay the applicable recording fees and any transfer taxes due.
 Recording typically costs between fifteen and fifty dollars per document, plus any per-page fees.
 After recording, the county will return the original deed stamped with the recording information.
-Keep the recorded original in a secure location as permanent proof of the property transfer.
+Save a quitclaim deed PDF copy and keep the recorded original in a secure location as permanent proof of the property transfer.

 Update Related Records